-All staff members are made aware of the boundaries of appropriate behaviour and conduct.
+All staff members (including agency staff) are made aware of the boundaries of appropriate behaviour and conduct.
 These matters form part of staff induction and are outlined in the Staff Handbook / Code of Conduct.
-The academy works in accordance with statutory guidance and the SET procedures
+All staff are regularly reminded of this through updates and training and are also informed about our Whistleblowing Policy.